 The UK has been ranked, based on a number of factors, including natural beauty and quality of life.
 Let’s take a look at the winners.
 Here are the top 10.

-*Land Registry data as of September 2020, national average house price for a 1500ft² family home
+*Land Registry data as of August 2022, national average house price for a 1500ft² detached family home